vaibhav-karnwal/react-tutorial-by-me/README.md

 ## JSX

 >Javascript XML (JSX) is the javascript extension to the javascript langauge syntax.
+Jsx translate into React.Element and

 ```jsx harmony
 In JSX